GNC-Pose: Geometry-Aware GNC-PnP for Accurate 6D Pose Estimation: Methodology

 \subsection{Architecture}

-Figure. \ref{fig:pipeline} depicts the structure of GNC-Pose.
-Given an input RGB image and the CAD model of the target object, the pipeline begins by performing a multi-view rendering sweep around the object model.
-By rendering the CAD model across an efficiently sampled set of azimuth and elevation angles, we obtain a library of synthetic silhouettes and projected key-points, providing rich geometric cues for coarse alignment.
-To address remain noisy due to occlusion, illumination changes, self-symmetry, and texture variation, GNC-Pose applies a geometry-aware clustering module, which voxelizes the 3D model and evaluates the structural consistency of each region.
-This produces per-point geometry-aware weights that emphasize discriminative geometric regions and down-weight ambiguous or symmetric surfaces.
+The overall architecture of GNC-Pose is as shown in Figure \ref{fig:pipeline}, Given an input RGB image and the CAD model of the target object, the pipeline begins by performing a multi-view rendering sweep around the object model.
+By rendering the CAD model across an efficiently sampled set of azimuth and elevation angles, we obtain a library of synthetic images; by comparing synthetic images with real image, we get matched key points and rich geometric clues.
+To mitigate residual noise, GNC-Pose applies a geometry-aware weighting module, which voxelizes the 3D model and evaluates the structural consistency of each region.
+This produces weights to each point that emphasize discriminative geometric regions and down-weight ambiguous or symmetric surfaces.
 The weighted correspondences are then fed into a GNC-based PnP optimizer, where the non-convexity parameter is gradually annealed to reject outliers and stabilize convergence.
 After GNC converges, a final LM-based refinement further \cite{levenberg1944method} sharpens the pose estimate.
-This unified architecture enables GNC-Pose to operate reliably without learned features, training data, or category-specific priors, making it directly deployable on any new object given only its CAD model.